 Barbara will meet you at Arundel House at 9.30am and we shall walk a short distance to visit the garden of Magdalene College and the Pepys Library there.
 Crossing the road to the old timbered coaching inn which in former times sported a brothel upstairs but now belongs to Magdalene College, we shall walk into St. John’s College grounds and on into Trinity College.
 We shall have an early lunch at the Granta pub and at 1.30pm drive to visit the fine gardens of Tudor Madingley Hall which is the University Department of Continuing Education.
 We shall have tea in the village of Shepreth and there visit Docwra Manor and the diminuative Crossing House Garden.
 We should be back at Arundel House, by 6pm.
 St John’s College and River Cam

 Having packed our bags, those that wish may go to a morning service in a college chapel or Great St. Marys, the University church.
 We shall walk or drive to the University Botanic Garden which opens at 10am and have an early lunch there.
-At 1.30 our driver will have collected the luggage from Arundel House and will pick us up at the Botanic garden to visit a whole village of gardens open for charity―probably as many as 10 gardens will be open on the National Garden Scheme.
-There will be excellent home made teas available and about 6pm we shall reach the Bedingfeld Arms situated on the Green in the pretty village of Oxborough in Norfolk where we shall stay for the next 3 nights.
+At 1.30 our driver will pick us up at the Botanic garden to either visit Wimpole Hall, National Trust, or to visit a whole village of gardens open for charity―probably as many as 10 gardens will be open on the National Garden Scheme.
+En-route we shall pick up our luggage from Arundel House Hotel and about 6pm we reach the Bedingfeld Arms situated on the Green in the pretty village of Oxborough in Norfolk where we shall stay for the next 3 nights.

 We leave the Arms at 9.30 am to visit Goodestone Water Gardens and then on to Jan and Stuart Waterstone’s beautiful garden at Fincham where we have coffee.
 We shall lunch at the historic village of Castle Acre which has the remains of a Norman castle at one end and a priory at the other.
 In the afternoon we visit the 15C moated manor belonging to the National Trust, Oxburgh Hall in Oxborough, for tea.
 We are now next door to the Bedingfeld Arms which is named after the family who built the Hall in 1480 and still live in part of it.